-High res imaging, performance reports and detailed specifications…this information indicates a vendor is confident in their diamond quality.
-Whiteflash take a scrutinous look at light performance and offer an in-depth education for every customer, James Allen and Blue Nile also do to some extent.
+High res imaging, performance reports and detailed specifications…this information indicate a vendor is confident in their diamond quality.
+Whiteflash takes a scrutinous look at light performance and offers an in-depth education for every customer, James Allen and Blue Nile also do to some extent.

 Where Can I Buy Triple Excellent Diamonds?

 For those seeking the best of the best in diamond cut quality, I recommend Whiteflash.
-Their in-house A CUT ABOVE® range features super-ideal cut diamonds with AGS platinum certificate as a minimum requirement.
+Their in-house A CUT ABOVE® range features super-ideal cut diamonds.
 Cut quality and exceptional light performance are the key focus of the Whiteflash brand which is just one of the reasons I recommend their diamonds.

-If you are committed to buying a GIA diamond, but are looking for a truly outstanding cut, a triple excellent should act as a baseline requirement, just as the AGS triple zero is the baseline for an A CUT ABOVE® diamond.
-Diamond light performance reports (such as ASET, Sarine and Hearts and Arrows) should all be scrutinized alongside the diamond certificate.
+If you are committed to buying a GIA diamond but are looking for a truly outstanding cut, a triple excellent should act as a baseline requirement.
+Diamond light performance reports (such as ASET, Sarine, and Hearts and Arrows) should all be scrutinized alongside the diamond certificate.

 If this task sounds challenging, help is at hand.
-Whiteflash also have Premium Select diamonds.
-These stones are GIA triple excellent diamonds that have been especially chosen for their incredible cut and light performance.
-Whiteflash use their advanced diamond technology to scan each diamond for light defects and filters them out.
-The diamonds are then analysed for contrast patterning and optical symmetry and diamonds with issues are sifted out.
-This leaves only the best performing and optically precise diamonds in the Premium Select category.
+Whiteflash also has Premium Select diamonds.
+These stones are GIA triple excellent diamonds that have been specially chosen for their incredible cut and light performance.
+Whiteflash uses its advanced diamond technology to scan each diamond for light defects and filter them out.
+The diamonds are then analyzed for contrast patterning and optical symmetry and diamonds with issues are sifted out.
+This leaves only the best-performing and optically precise diamonds in the Premium Select category.